YuliaOv22/DD_2024_private/hw3/README.md

 ```
 cd <repo name>/hw3 && snakemake --use-conda
 ```
-This command will execute the pipeline using 4 cores and will automatically create and use the Conda environments specified in the Snakefile.
+This command will execute the pipeline will automatically create and use the Conda environments specified in the Snakefile.

 ## Input Files
 [6]: Input_Files